 - All drivers are prohibited from texting on handheld cell phones or manually entering text on any handheld communications device while driving.

-- Drivers between the ages of 14 and 17 years old who are driving with learner’s permits cannot use cell phones or other wireless communications devices for any purpose while driving, even if they are hands-free.
+- Drivers between the ages of 14 and 17 who are driving with learner’s permits cannot use cell phones or other wireless communications devices for any purpose while driving, even if they are hands-free.

 Several important exceptions apply to the statewide ban on texting while driving, including the following: